Search

 ERAP required when 3000L and more

-STEP 3 – Use a shipping document that has been authorized by the consignor and fill in the information.
-See a sample document that has lists the above information.
+STEP 3 – Use a shipping document that the consignor has authorized and fill in the information.
+See the sample shipping document that lists the above information.

 Sample: Shipping document for the above consignment